KevinLi/PyFileServ/README.md

-##PyPuush##
+##PyFileServ##
 ***
-A Puush Server.
-In Python.
+A Python File Server
 ***
-This script allows the saving and management of files captured with puush or other programs to a server.
+This script allows the saving and management of files to a server.

 ###Requirements###
 * Python